US court hands Trump victory against pro-Palestine activist Mahmoud Khalil

 - list 3 of 3Israel carries out raids and demolitions, arrests dozens across West Bank

 The ruling potentially enables the re-arrest of Khalil, who missed the birth of his first child while he was detained by immigration authorities last year.
-His lawyers are likely to appeal the decision.
+But the order does not go into effect immediately, and Khalil has signalled that he plans to appeal.

+“Today’s ruling is deeply disappointing, but it does not break our resolve,” Khalil said in a statement.

+“The door may have been opened for potential re-detainment down the line, but it has not closed our commitment to Palestine and to justice and accountability.
+I will continue to fight, through every legal avenue and with every ounce of determination, until my rights, and the rights of others like me, are fully protected.”

 The Palestinian activist, born in Syria and holding Algerian citizenship, is a lawful permanent resident and married to a US citizen.